 Line 1 - Enter the amount of home mortgage interest paid to acquire, refinance, improve or construct a property that constitutes a qualified residence.
-To claim this deduction you must submit the Informative Return - Mortgage Interest (Form 480.7A).
+You must keep for your records the Informative Return - Mortgage Interest (Form 480.7A) provided by the bank or financial institution.